-Northern Lights: Also one of the most important types which have been cross-fertilized later on.
+Northern Light: Also one of the most important types which have been cross-fertilized later on.
 The Northern Light is grown in California and has made its way to Europe in the sixties.
-Northern lights has been the basis for the present-day Dutch weed.
-Northern Lights is one of the strongest types of weed and it may yield up to 39% of THC.
+Northern light has been the basis for the present-day Dutch weed.
+Northern Light is one of the strongest types of weed and it may yield up to 39% of THC.
 It is mostly grown inside.
 The plant remains reasonably low and has a high yield.

 Haze: The haze comes from California and is a mix of Colombia, Mexican, Thai and Jamaican.
 The haze has a long flowering period and is known for its heavy high effect.
 Haze mostly has a long flowering duration (14 weeks) and not a very high yield.
 The haze is a popular type among medical users.
 Haze is also grown a lot on Jamaica and is known as Bob Marley’s favourite.
 The haze is mostly grown indoors, but cross-fertilizations doing well outside exist as well.